jhcho9494/NVIDIA-CoWoP-Realization-Patent/README.md

 The implementation architecture, claim language, process flow, structural drawings, and technical details are not publicly disclosed.

-Technical review is available only under NDA.
+Technical review is available without any constranits.

 ## Intended Readers